 Using available data, 39 streams across the state were selected for further consideration as possibilities for a brown trout stocking program.
 Criteria for further consideration were: 1) appropriate habitat and cover, 2) summer temperatures below 75F, 3) presence of native fish that might prey on or be affected by stocked trout, and 4) at least one mile of public stream access.
 Initially, four streams were found to meet these criteria, but two were subsequently eliminated due to limited public access.
 One of those eliminated was Apple Creek in Wayne County.
 Two streams were chosen to begin a brown trout stocking program.
 One was Clear Creek, in Hocking County, south of Columbus, much of which is located in the Clear Creek Metro Park.
 The second was the Clear Fork Branch of the Mohican River.
 Two sections of this stream were selected, one in Richland County, east of Bellville and above Pleasant Hill Reservoir, and the other in Ashland County, below Pleasant Hill Reservoir, most of which flows through the Mohican State Park.
 In addition to these two new streams, brown trout stocking was continued in the Mad River in Champaign County, south of Urbana, which had been successfully stocked with trout since the 1950s.

 These three streams have now been stocked with brown trout raised in ODNR DOW hatcheries since the mid-1990s.
 Stocking of 25,000 yearling trout, 6-8” in length, currently takes place in mid-October.
 Fish are stocked at 500 fish per mile of each stream in the program.
-Annual stocking rates for each stream are: Clear Creek (3,500), Clear Fork above Pleasant Hill reservoir (7,400), Clear Fork below the reservoir (2,600), and Mad River (11,500).
+Annual stocking rates for each stream are: Clear Creek (3,500), Clear Fork above Pleasant Hill reservoir (7,400), , and Mad River (11,500).
+Brown trout are no longer stocked below the Pleasant Hill dam.
+Rather, 12-14 inch rainbow trout are stocked in the fall in the Clear Fork within the Mohican State Park.

 Very little is currently known about the survival, growth, and movement of these fish following stocking.
 Thus, a 4-year research program was initiated in 2011 with a final report due in September, 2015.
 Aims of the study are to see how well stocked trout are surviving in the three streams, how fast they are growing to legal harvest size (12”) and beyond, and how far fish are moving from the point of stocking.
 Fish are recovered by electro-shocking along much of the length of each stream in late August, and data is collected on numbers and size of trout.
 In addition, all fish are being tagged by insertion of a tiny metal tag into the muscle at various locations on the trout’s body prior to stocking.
 This allows recovered fish to be identified as to where and when they were put in the stream.